Alexander-Fransson/GrpcWithTonic/README.md

 Crucially we return an error containing a tonic status to handle a division zero error to pervent the function from panicing.
 To demonstrate we also added a division reqest in calculator_tutorial/src/client.rs

 To demonstrate tonics handling of state we create an arc read write type called state in main and then add a parameter called uses to the Calculator service struct.
 We the create an increment function and use it in both request implementations.
 Then we create a new service in calculator_tutorial/proto/calculator.proto whereafter we implement it in src/main.rs and share the state in the main function.
 Dont forget to add async trait on the implementation of the service trait.
 The I tested the code in client.rs.

+Then to demonstrate middleware aka interceptors we create a function whoch takes a tonic request and returns one too and checks the metadata or something in that request.
+Then instead of server::new in the server builder we add server::with_interceptor(service, interceptor) to have that interceptor run before the handler.
+A con however is that interceptors cannot be async.
+We also add the metadata in src/client.rs.

+To run grpc on the web without a proxy server or such we add the tonic-wenb and tower-http -F cors crates.
+Add accept_http1 and a cors layer from tower to enable cors and it should be accessable from a frontend.

 If you dont know what is going on in that file then he has another video about grpcs in general